The Solitude Tree – A Special Project – 2017/2018/2019/2020/2021/2022

 *** When you click the on the pictures, it will enlarge for you***

-The Solitude Tree is a special project that I’m doing this year.
+The Solitude Tree is a special project that has been started in 2017.
 Normally I would have this in my blog but I have decided to give it it’s on heading on the home page.
 I’ve done this because it will be easier to find for those who are following this project.

-The aim of this project is to photograph The Solitude Tree for the course of this year, to show it through all of the seasons.
+The aim of this project is to photograph The Solitude Tree to show it through all of the seasons.
 So why am I doing this?
 Time will reveal that and I hope through my writings, through the images, that the question as to why will be answered.

-I knew that when I saw it, this was I was looking for.
+I knew that when I saw it standing out in the field, that this was what I was looking for.
 There were several factors that I had to have for this tree to become reality and there was no way I’d be compromising, hence the reason that it took such a long time.
-So it was important that I find this tree and on the 4th of January I finally stumbled upon The Solitude Tree as I have maned it.
+So it was important that I found this tree and on the 4th of January I finally stumbled upon The Solitude Tree as I have called it.
 I knew then, that the project was up and running.

 Making a decision to leave home to shoot the tree can always be a hard one as like life , sunsets and sunrise are all unpredictable.I have been shooting sunsets and sunrise for a very long time and there are three things that I have learnt over the years.

 1.You can never predict with certainty if the sky is going to catch fire

 2.When it is totally overcast, you can never say, ” It just won’t happen”